Csaba Pal

 Csaba Pal (Hungarian: Pál [ˈpaːl] Csaba [ˈt͡ʃɒbɒ]; born March 27, 1975) is a Hungarian biologist at the Biological Research Centre (BRC) in Szeged Hungary.
 His laboratory is part of the Synthetic and Systems Biology Unit at BRC.
-His research is at the interface of evolution, antibiotic resistance and genome engineering and has published over 70 scientific publications in these areas.
+His research is at the interface of evolution, antibiotic resistance and genome engineering and has published over 80 scientific publications in these areas.

 Education

-Csaba Pal completed his Masters in Biology at Eötvös Loránd University, Budapest, in 1998.
+Csaba Pal completed his master's in biology at Eötvös Loránd University, Budapest, in 1998.
 Four years later he was awarded a Doctor of Philosophy degree from the Eötvös Loránd University, Budapest in 2002.
 In 2018 he received a Doctor of Science degree from the Hungarian Academy of Sciences.

 Csaba Pal spent several years abroad with scholarships.
 He had the opportunity to research in Bath, Oxford, Heidelberg and Italy.
 Prior to his return to Hungary in 2008, he worked as a visiting scientist at the University of Trento.
+In 2023 Csaba Pál become a Corresponding member of the Hungarian Academy of Sciences.

 Career and research

 Csaba Pal works on fundamental and applied problems in the evolution of genome networks and antibiotic resistance.
 To achieve these goals, he develops methods in systems biology, computational metabolic modelling and genome engineering.